 CAPS Recognized by CAPE

-The Council for American Private Education (CAPE) Board met in March and approved the Colorado Association of Private Schools as a State CAPE Affiliate.
+The Council for American Private Education (CAPE) Board has approved the Colorado Association of Private Schools as a State CAPE Affiliate.
 CAPS becomes the 40th State to become a member of CAPE.
 The Council for American Private Education (CAPE) is a coalition of national organizations and state affiliates serving private elementary and secondary schools.There are over 33,000 private schools in America; in fact, one in four of the nation’s schools is a private school, with over five million students enrolled.
 CAPE member organizations represent more than 80 percent of private school enrollment nationwide. www.capenet.org.

 The Colorado Association of Private Schools (CAPS) seeks to be the voice of K–12 private education in Colorado.
 Its primary mission is to preserve the independence of Colorado’s private schools and to uphold parental choice in education.